nabeelvalley/docs/src/content/blog/2022/20-08/understanding-binary-files.md

 description: An introduction to bits, bytes, and binary file formats
 ---

----
-published: true
-title: Binary Data and File Formats
-subtitle: 20 August 2022
-description: An introduction to bits, bytes, and binary file formats
----

 # Introduction

 Computers work with data stored in binary formats.
 Reading and interpreting binary data is an important part of understanding file formats so their data can be read and interpreted